Amazon selling over 1 million Kindles a week

-Dec 15 Amazon.com (AMZN.O) said on Thursday it is selling more than one million Kindle devices a week, an unusual disclosure from the largest Internet retailer that comes in the wake of some negative reviews of its new Kindle Fire tablet.
+Amazon.com Inc (AMZN.O) said on Thursday it is selling more than one million Kindle devices a week, an unusual disclosure from the largest Internet retailer that comes in the wake of some negative reviews of its new Kindle Fire tablet.

 Amazon said customers are buying "well over" one million Kindles per week.
 This level of sales has occurred for three straight weeks, it added in a statement.